Sign in

 Schools can monitor their progress against these intended results using the student and staff surveys which they will find in the monitoring and evaluation section of My ESAS, after they have registered an account.

 The Theory of Change also describes the school-level conditions for success.
-These key conditions are: that schools recognise GBV as an issue; they believe ESAS is important; they allocate time and resources; support the teachers leading on ESAS activities; and prioritise staff training.
+These key conditions are:

 The Theory of Change can be used to explain ESAS to staff, students, parents/carers and other partners.